top of page

 Wearable Art

-Drypoint, Intaglio: À la poupée and Chine-collé using brass, copper and styrene
+Intaglio: Relief Etching, Drypoint, À la poupée and Chine-collé using brass, copper and styrene

 Clay, wood, bronze